Home Office Setup Australia: The 12-Item Kit and What It Costs

 Creative home office workspace with artwork and timber desk

-How much should I spend on a home office setup?
+How much does a home office setup cost in Australia?

 Is a standing desk worth it for working from home?